MWyssy/ce-vpc-production-setup-guide-public/README.md

 It is time - you have got your first gig as a cloud engineer and the boss has tasked you with creating the production ready network for their new application.

-They want you to focus on making sure the VPC, subnet, internet gateway, route tables and any NAT gateways are all ready to go!
+They want you to focus on making sure the network is fully set up ready to go

 You got this 🙌